AAEVT Anesthesia Society

 The AAEVT Anesthesia Society organizes two continuing education Events per year, hosted at elite practices around the country.
 Topics and labs range from beginner to advanced, with a total focus on Equine Anesthesia.
 Registration opens early for Society members as a benefit for being a part of our Anesthesia Society!

-The Society will provide a process by which AAEVT member technicians and assistants may become certified as "qualified with excellence" in the field of Equine Veterinary Anesthesia.
-These individuals will demonstrate superior knowledge in scientifically – and humanely – based techniques of equine veterinary anesthesia.
+Through the Anesthesia Society, AAEVT member technicians and assistants can pursue recognition as “qualified with distinction” in the field of Equine Veterinary Anesthesia.
+This ASVE process allows participants to demonstrate advanced knowledge and skill in scientifically grounded, humane anesthesia practices — showcasing their commitment to the highest standards and techniques of equine veterinary anesthesia.

 We can help you build a comprehensive working knowledge of Equine Veterinary Anesthesia care, from the newborn foal to the aged equid.
 With a multitude of resources, you will be able to correctly understand, communicate, train and mentor others, utilizing the knowledge required in the performance of all tasks and duties as an equine veterinary anesthesia technician.
-Areas of Expertise include:
+Knowledge areas include:

 • Pre-Anesthetic Assessment